codeceptjs/CodeceptJS/docs/helpers/WebDriverIO.md

 Retrieves the innerHTML from an element located by CSS or XPath and returns it to test.
 Resumes test execution, so **should be used inside async function with `await`** operator.
+If more than one element is found - an array of HTMLs returned.

 ```js
 let postHTML = await I.grabHTMLFrom('#post');